 If you are in California and looking to go camping with your pup, the Lassen Volcanic National Park is a great place to go.
 The main attraction of the park is Lassen Peak, the largest plug dome volcano in the world.

-Pets, however, are not permitted on any of the trails in the park or any wilderness areas.
+Dogs, however, are not permitted on any of the trails in the park or any wilderness areas, including up to the peak.
 This is because Lassen Volcanic National Park has protections in place for local wildlife.
 Dogs wandering through the wilderness disrupt the natural ecosystems, may harm or scare off other animals, and many areas that people explore within the park may be dangerous for your dog to walk on.
 Volcanic soils and hydrothermal areas, for example, can seriously injure a dog’s feet.

 The fees at Lassen Volcanic National Park vary depending on the vehicle type.
-A standard single vehicle pass for 1-7 days is $25; a winter pass, valid between December 1 and April 15, is $10.
+A standard vehicle pass for 1-7 days is $25; a winter pass, valid between December 1 and April 15, is $10.
 Annual passes and other vehicle passes are also available.
-You can check Lassen's website to learn more.
+Check Lassen's website to learn more.